Labour market flow statistics in the EU

 The following general criteria are applied for quarter-on-quarter flow calculations:

-- For all quarters from the second quarter of 2010 onwards, the longitudinal flow samples are defined as the overlap of their sample with the sample of the previous quarter for the age group 15-74.
+- For all quarters from the first quarter of 2010 onwards, the longitudinal flow samples are defined as the overlap of their sample with the sample of the previous quarter for the age group 15-74.

 - All computations are restricted to persons aged 15-74; as the restriction is separately applied to both quarterly datasets concerned, i.e. to persons in the target age group in both quarters, it leads to a slight reduction of the real quarterly overlaps as people turn 15 or 75 from one quarter to another – those cases are excluded.